spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 ## Kubernetes

-This section describes how to view application metrics for task using Prometheus or InfluxDB as the metrics store on Kubernetes.
+This section describes how to view application metrics for task by using Prometheus or InfluxDB as the metrics store on Kubernetes.

 <!--TABS-->